 Introduction to Bardstown, Kentucky

 Bardstown, Kentucky, in Nelson county, is located 34 miles SE of Louisville, Kentucky.
-There are 10,374 residents in the city.

 The city of Bardstown was incorporated in the year 1790.
 It is one of the oldest cities of the state.
 Bardstown was the first center of Catholicism located in the west of the Appalachian Mountains.
 The downtown area of Bardstown is a historic district and is listed on the National Register of Historic Places.
 The Diocese of Bardstown, which was established in the year 1808 serves all Catholics between Mississippi River and Appalachians Mountains.
 A large number of bourbon is produced in Bardstown.
 This led to the city being nicknamed as the Bourbon Capital of the World.